yyu233/StudyNote/DataStructure/BinaryHeap.md

 Parent of node at k is k/2
 Children of node at k is 2k and 2k + 1

-Insert node at the end and swim up.
+Insert node at the end and swim up
 Pop maximum: exchange root with the node at the end, and sink it down.

 ## Time Complexity ##